geeknerd/geeknerd.github.io/_posts/2017-10-26-mint-setup.md

 #### DNS Settings For apt-get update
 One problem I encountered was that apt-get update always failed to fetch packages whenever a new PPA was added.
 Even I tried to set global proxy or just terminal proxy, most of the times it doesn't work.
 Looks like for now getting some good entries for DNS server alternatives is a good solution for this.
 Here is how:

-Edit file ```/etc/resolv.conf``` and add public DNS of faster speed.
+Edit file ```/etc/resolvconf/resolv.conf.d/tail``` and add public DNS of faster speed.
 Google, Aliyun, or others.
-{% highlight shell%}
+{% highlight shell linenos%}
+nameserver 223.5.5.5
-nameserver 127.0.1.1
+nameserver 223.6.6.6
 nameserver 8.8.8.8
 nameserver 8.8.4.4
 nameserver 114.114.114.114
 nameserver 114.114.115.115
-nameserver 223.5.5.5
-nameserver 223.6.6.6
 {% endhighlight %}
 Or add those to base file under ```/etc/resolvconf/resolv.conf.d```.